 The chain of command (from the top to the bottom) in non-emergency situations is delineated in the organizational chart of this guideline.
-Personnel should utilize the person above them immediately for guidance, assistance and problem solving.
-If the problem is not resolved, or the employee believes that he / she was treated unfairly, they may escalate the issue to the next level in the command chain.
+Personnel should utilize the person immediately above them for guidance, assistance and problem solving.
+In the event that the problem is not resolved or the employee believes that he / she was treated unfairly, they may take their problem to the next level in the command chain.
 All personnel have the right of appeal up to and including the Board of Commissioners.